Hod Stuart: Death

 Tired of the constant violence, Stuart quit hockey after the Stanley Cup championship in 1907 and joined his father in construction.
 As part of this job, Stuart was sent to Belleville, Ontario, to oversee the building of the Belleville Drill Shed, one of his father's contracts.
 While in Belleville, he continued to receive offers to join a new hockey team.
 He was asked if he wanted to manage the Belleville team; a similar offer came from Peterborough, Ontario, while a town outside Toronto was said to have offered a railroad president's salary if Stuart would join them.
 On the afternoon of June 23, 1907, Stuart went to the Bay of Quinte, near Belleville, to swim with some friends.
-Stuart swam to the nearby lighthouse, about half a kilometre away from his group, climbed onto a platform and dived into the shallow water.
+Stuart swam to the nearby lighthouse, about half a kilometre away from his group, climbed onto a platform and dove into the shallow water.
 He dived head first onto jagged rocks, gashing his head and breaking his neck.
 He was killed instantly.
 His body was brought back to Ottawa, where a service was held at his family's home before he was buried at Beechwood Cemetery.